MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/planning-optimization-fit-analysis.md

 The following table shows the various results that can be shown after a fit analysis.
 Number signs (*\#*) will be replaced with a number that indicates the number of records that have the listed issue.

 > [!IMPORTANT]
-> For features that are not yet supported, the following table provides expected availability dates that are estimated based on our current roadmap.
-These dates are uncommitted and are subject to change without notice.
+> For features that are not yet supported, the following table provides expected availability information that is estimated based on our current roadmap.
+These estimates are subject to change without notice.

 | Feature | Listed issue | Explanation | Expected availability |
 | --- | --- | --- | --- |